NHLStenden-CVDS/Twirre/index.md

 The drone frame has been built using a [DJI Flame Wheel F550 ARF kit][platform_F550]{:target="_blank"}.
 This is an hexacopter frame offering enough room for the additional equipment needed for autonomous flight.
 The frame has been equipped with a [DJI E310 propulsion system][platform_E310]{:target="_blank"}, which offers improved performance and efficiency over the propulsion system which came standard with the F550 kit.
 This combination can provide around 4.8kg of thrust.
 The manufacturer recommends a maximum takeoff weight of 2.4kg, to allow sufficient thrust to be used for manoeuvring.

 #### 3D-printed parts
 Some parts have been printed using a 3D-printer.
 This includes an extension for the F550 frame landing legs, and a battery holder.
+See the [corresponding section](#custom-parts-for-f550-frame) for more information.

 #### Flight controller
 The Twirre UAV uses a [DJI NAZA M v2][platform_NAZA]{:target="_blank"} flight controller.
 This flight controller is suitable for several different engine setups, including the "Hex V" setup of the F550 kit.
 The NAZA M v2 supports tradional PWM inputs, as well as S-BUS and PPM inputs.
 In this case, the traditional PWM inputs have been used, as this makes control signal generation using the Arduino DUE a bit easier.
 The flight controller also supports a GPS module, which enables a GPS-stabilised flight mode when flying outside, preventing the drone from drifting away due to wind.